+Treatment of iron deficiency involves correcting the cause if possible (eg, treatment of a bleeding intestinal tumor).
 All people with moderate or severe iron deficiency and some people with mild deficiency require iron supplementation.

 Iron may accumulate in the body because of

-Iron overload can also result from an inherited iron overload disease ( hemochromatosis), a potentially fatal but easily treatable genetic disorder in which too much iron is absorbed.
+Iron overload can also result from an inherited iron overload disease (hemochromatosis), a potentially fatal but easily treatable genetic disorder in which too much iron is absorbed.
 Hemochromatosis affects > 1 million Americans.

 An overdose of iron is toxic, causing vomiting, diarrhea, and damage to the intestine and other organs.